20 May 2026 Updated 22 June 2026

 So you searched “is teen patti skill or luck”, probably because you’ve either lost more than you wanted to or won enough to suspect you might be onto something.
 Either way, you’ve found a fight that’s been going on in Indian courts and at kitchen tables since at least the 1960s, and one we’ll try to answer here rather than just take a side on.

 The short version, before the long one: Teen Patti is roughly 35-45% skill on any single hand, and roughly 65-75% skill over 1,000 hands.
 That makes it a genuine skill game with high short-term variance — closer to poker than to slots, but nowhere near chess.
-The Indian legal system has, mostly, agreed with this framing, which is why your favourite Teen Patti app is still operating after PROGA 2025 and the Andar Bahar app you used to use is not.
+For years the Indian legal system mostly agreed with this framing, and “it’s a game of skill” was the argument that kept real-money Teen Patti apps alive.
+That argument is now over: since 2026, the law treats staking money on any game as gambling, skill or not.
+The skill is still real — it just doesn’t make betting on it legal anymore.

 Now the long version, with the math, the case law, and the bit where we admit what we don’t know.